 - Head & neck cancers

 While this all sounds grim, the silver lining is that gum disease is preventable, and can be treatable and reversible when caught in the early stages.
 If you are only in the gingivitis stage, we may be able to treat your gum disease with some simple alterations to your daily hygiene routine.
 We may provide you with specialty products to give you a professional boost and help kill the infection.
 Sometimes we also prescribe antibiotics.

 If your gum disease has progressed and become periodontitis, and you’ve experienced gum recession, more involved treatment is necessary.
 We use a procedure called scaling and root planing to clean above and below the gum line and in the pockets and reattach healthy tissue to the teeth.
 We also can provide gum recession treatment to stimulate the tissue to regenerate itself and reverse the effects.

 Treatment of gum disease is vital if you wish to protect and keep your teeth.
 It is also necessary if you want your body to remain healthy, and prevent the development of serious, even deadly consequences.

-If you’ve noticed any of the signs and symptoms of gum disease, or have been diagnosed with gum disease and are seeking the compassionate and skilled care of a trusted periodontist, you’ve come to the right place.
-If you have any questions about gum disease, or are ready to schedule an appointment with your periodontist, give us a call today!
+If you’ve noticed any of the signs and symptoms of gum disease, you have any questions about gum disease or are ready to schedule an appointment with your dentist, give us a call today!